bakpakin/Fennel/tutorial.md

       (values nil (..
 "Invalid filename: " filename))))
 ```

-**Note**: while errors are the most reason to return multiple values
+**Note**: while errors are the most common reason to return multiple values
 from a function, it can be used in other cases as well.
 This is
 the most complex thing about Lua, and a full discussion is out of
 scope for this tutorial, but it's [covered well elsewhere][18].